Skip to content

 Handling the Responsibility of Another Creature’s Life

 For many, the reality of being responsible for another creature can bring up intense feelings.
-You may be feeling a lot of pressure, wondering what this means about how you’d handle being a parent, or thinking about how patterns of discipline or boundaries are showing up from your childhood.
+You might feel pressured, question how you’d handle parenting, or notice childhood patterns in how you set rules.
 It can feel overwhelming, scary, and anxiety-provoking.

 When Are Puppy Blues Actually Depression or Anxiety?

-While the puppy blues may look like a type of anxiety or depressive disorder, there are distinctions to look out for.3 The stress of integrating a new dog into your life may even trigger these conditions, or exacerbate an already known diagnosis.
-Fortunately, both anxiety and depression are treatable, and getting help as soon as you notice signs can help you start to feel better faster.
+The puppy blues can seem like a type of anxiety or depressive disorder, but there are important differences.3 The stress of integrating a new dog into your life may even trigger these conditions or exacerbate an already known diagnosis.
+Fortunately, both anxiety and depression are treatable.
+Seeking help as soon as you notice symptoms can help you start to feel better more quickly.

 If you notice any of the following symptoms, reach out to a mental health professional: